reearth/quickjs-emscripten-sync/README.md

 ### How to work

 quickjs-emscripten can execute JS code safely, but it requires to deal with a lot of handles and lifetimes.
-Also, when destroying the VM, any un-destroyed handle will result in an error.
+Also, when destroying the context, any un-destroyed handle will result in an error.

-quickjs-emscripten-sync will automatically manage all handles once generated by QuickJS VM in an Arena class.
+quickjs-emscripten-sync will automatically manage all handles once generated by QuickJS context in an Arena class.
 And it will automatically "marshal" objects as handles and "unmarshal" handles as objects to enable seamless data exchange between the browser and QuickJS.
 It recursively traverses the object properties and prototype chain to transform objects.
 A function is called after its arguments and this arg are automatically converted for the environment in which the function is defined.
 The return value will be automatically converted to match the environment of the caller.
 Most objects are wrapped by proxies during conversion, allowing "set" and "delete" operations on objects to be synchronized between the browser and QuickJS.